itsargus/Password-Checker/README.md

 - Ability to switch between English and Russian.

 ### Animated banner
-- ASCII banner on program startup.
+- ASCII banner on program startup

 ---